SolidOS/solidos/documentation/guidelines/testing_guidelines.md

 `@ignore exporting this only for the unit test`

 There will also be times that even exporting the function isn't enough to enable proper tests to be developed.
-In this case follow the commenting procedures in the Code Readme.md, which is to add the comment ` \* @@ TODO and desribe the problem.
+In this case, follow the commenting procedures in the Code `Readme.md`, which is to add the comment ` \* @@ TODO` and describe the problem.

 You can reference <https://github.com/solidos/solid-ui/issues/215> in your [TODO comment](./coding_guidelines.md#adding-a-todo) if the code is hard to test due to DOM manipulation.